wish-wg/webrtc-http-ingest-protocol/draft-ietf-wish-whip.md

 ### HTTP PATCH request usage {#http-patch-usage}

-The WHIP client MAY perform trickle ICE or ICE restarts by sending an HTTP PATCH request as per {{!RFC5789}} to the WHIP session URL, with a body containing a SDP fragment with media type "application/trickle-ice-sdpfrag" as specified in {{!RFC8840}} carrying the relevant ICE information.
+The WHIP client MAY perform trickle ICE or ICE restarts by sending an HTTP PATCH request as per {{!RFC5789}} to the WHIP session URL, with a body containing an SDP fragment with media type "application/trickle-ice-sdpfrag" as specified in {{!RFC8840}} carrying the relevant ICE information.

 If the HTTP PATCH to the WHIP session has a content type different than "application/trickle-ice-sdpfrag", the WHIP session MUST reject the HTTP PATCH request with a "415 Unsupported Media Type" error response.
 If the SDP fragment is malformed, the WHIP session MUST reject the HTTP PATCH with a "400 Bad Request" error response.